appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

         self.assertEqual('No messages in system', no_messages_html_text)

 As you can see the tests just checks that the expected text is displayed in the template based on the number of messages in the system.
-In both tests we use the `text_normalixed` since the text is shown in the html-tag which has a CRadmin test css class.
-If the html-tag displaying the text was a child of the tag which had a CRadmin css test class, we would use `alltext_normalized` to fetch the text from the template.
+In both tests we use the ``text_normalized`` since the text is shown in the html-tag which has a CRadmin test css class.
+If the html-tag displaying the text was a child of the tag which had a CRadmin css test class, we would use ``alltext_normalized`` to fetch the text from the template.

 Do you remember to take a break from the screen and stretch you body?